 The secret is to print directly with primary color dyes bypassing the limitations of chemical coatings that had to turn into dyes when developed (so called "chromogenic" dyes).
 The advantages were many but two stood out.
 The contrast (and thus the saturation or brilliance) of the dyes could be adjusted and the color gamut or range of colors surpassed everything else, even, I believe, that of the best printers available today.

-The downsides were many: eight (8) black and white separation negatives had to be made before making printing films called matrices that would carry the dye that would be transferred to the paper to make the print.
+The downsides were many: six (6) black and white separation negatives had to be made plus two color correction masks.
+These had to be made in register (that is the images had to exacactly align with each other) before making printing films called matrices that would carry the dye that would be transferred to the paper to make the print.
 It was technically very difficult and many photographers who tried it simply gave up.